BarquistLab/sCIRCLE/README.md

 | ...        | ...               | ...               |...

 ### Phenotypic Data
+You can import your phenotypic data as a csv- or excel-file.
 | Categories  | CellID1 | CellID2 |....
 | ---------- | ------------- | ------------|-----------|
 | e.g. timepoints| OD.1  | OD.2  |...